 Tamimi will turn 17 the day her trial for assaulting a soldier begins on Jan.
 31 in an Israeli military court.
 Her mother, Nariman, and cousin, Nour, were also arrested shortly after she was detained, though Nour was released on bail.
-In February, they too will be tried for their roles in the alleged assault: Nariman for posting the video online, Nour for filming it.
+In February, they too will be tried for their roles in the alleged assault: Nour for taking part in it, Nariman for posting the video online.

 Human rights groups estimate there are approximately 350 children in Israeli military detention.